happner/happn-cluster/REPLICATION_SERVICE.md

 ## Replication Service

-Happn cluster provides a native replication interface for announcing events/data into the cluster.
+Happn cluster provides a replication interface for announcing events/data into the cluster.

 ### To replicate event/data